18F/handbook/_pages/how-we-work/glossary.md

 * **CHRIS** – GSA’s Comprehensive Human Resources Integrated System was an e-Tool that enabled employees to access their personnel files online.
 GSA now uses HRLinks.

 * **CoEs** – The [Centers of Excellence](https://coe.gsa.gov/) accelerate the modernization of IT infrastructure across government by leveraging private sector innovation and existing government services, and by centralizing best practices and expertise.
-The COEs are a division within TTS.
+The CoEs are a division within TTS.

 * **Dev** - someone who does software development.
 A "coder."